Bank barn: Design

 Usually stone-built, British bank barns are rectangular buildings.
 They usually have a central threshing area with hay or corn (cereal) storage bays on either side on the upper floor; and byres, stables, cartshed, or other rooms below.
 Double doors entered the threshing barn on the upper floor in the long wall approached from a raised bank: these banks could be artificially created.
 Opposite the main doors was a small winnowing door that opened high above the farmyard level.
 A common arrangement had an open-fronted single bay cartshed below the threshing floor, with stables on one side and a cow-house on the other.
 The entrances to these lower floor rooms were protected from above in many cases by a continuous canopy, or pentise carried on timber or stone beams cantilevered from the main wall.
 Brick-built bank barns are less common.

 In the 1660s, Sir Daniel Fleming of Rydal Hall in the Lake District housed 44 cattle in his 74 ft long bank barn at Low Park.
 The cattle faced the side walls and backed onto a central manure passage.
 In other bank barns in Cumbria, the side walls entrances gave access to a cow-house, stable, and cartshed; some 19th-century examples have four-horse stables, root houses (for storage of root crops for fodder), and feeding and dung passages for the cows.

 As well as the true bank barns that occur in a small concentration in Devon, a variation on the bank barn is also found in Devon and Cornwall where the upper floor is accessed by external stone steps rather than the hillside or a ramp.

 Terminology

 The architectural historian Ronald Brunskill states that, although the British examples are older, the term "bank barn" is an imported term "to describe a type of farm building which is so common in certain parts of Britain that it has developed no descriptive term of its own".

-Bank barns in the US
+Bank barns in the United States

 Bank barns were a popular 19th-century barn style in the US.
 These structures were sometimes called "basement barns" because of their exposed basement story.